mattwalmsley/financial-modelling/quantitative/documentation/systematic_trading/02_statistical_foundations.md

   - Small firm premia still exists even after friction & liquidity
   - Tenous attempts to explain value premium with macroeconomic factors
   - There is no rational reason why momentum should work
-- How can we explain the price of risk?
+- How can the price of risk be explained?
   - Eg for many years the equity premium was too high
   - Price of other types of risk is even harder to explain
 - The price of risk is not stable over time, and can be affected by structural changes in the market (e.g., regulation, technology).
 - CAPM has poor explanatory power, especially within asset classes
   - High $\beta$ underperforms low $\beta$.
   - This persists as exploiting would require buying low $\beta$ and using leverage.
-Most investors can’t or won’t use leverage.
+Most investors can't or won't use leverage.
-  - This is the ‘leverage premium’ or ‘low volatility effect’
+  - This is the 'leverage premium' or 'low volatility effect'
 - Numerous anomalies have been identified
   - Calendar effects
-  - Many of these may have been ‘data mined’
+  - Many of these may have been 'data mined'
 - Behavioural finance
-  - Explains anomalies in terms of “irrational” behaviour, which can be explained by well known psychological effects
+  - Explains anomalies in terms of "irrational" behaviour, which can be explained by well known psychological effects

 ## Behavioural Finance (Prospect Theory)